-Further, it is not only the perpetrator who the victim feels is able to invade personal thoughts, but the court system more broadly, with the family courts contributing to the experience of re-victimisation, including via direct cross examination of victims by self represented perpetrators or self represented victims having to directly cross examine a perpetrator, false allegations and litigation abuse.
+Further, it is not only the perpetrator who the victim feels is able to invade personal thoughts, but the court system more broadly which contributes to the experience of secondary victimisation, including via direct cross examination of victims by self represented perpetrators or self represented victims having to directly cross examine a perpetrator, false allegations and litigation abuse.
 Depending on the attitude that is taken towards the information revealed in the notes by the judge, there is also a risk that negative stereotypes that the victim has worked through in counselling will be reintroduced and reinforced, thus allowing the courtroom to further re-victimise and perpetuate society's tendency to victim-blame.
-Description of the same of the perpetuate society's tendency to victim-blame.
+See the properties of the perpetuate society is the personal thoughts, but the courtroom to further re-victimise and perpetuate society's tendency to victim-blame.

 Direct evidence from victims must also be acknowledged and given appropriate weight, recognising that contact with the family law system may be the first opportunity some victims have had to disclose their experiences.
-There are ver complex reasons, including fear, shame, love and duty, which can explain why victims of family violence, including children keep the violence a secret.
+As previously outlined there are very complex reasons, including fear, shame, love and duty, which contribute to victims of family violence, including children, keeping the violence a secret.137